vedipen/give-me-api/README.md

-# give-me-api
+# README

-A simple spi
+A simple API